eoinkelly/notes/databases/dynamodb/index.md

 Q: how is to use from things outside AWS?

-> “As Amazon scaled up their operations, they couldn’t use costly operations
+> As Amazon scaled up their operations, they couldn't use costly operations
 > like joins because they were too slow and resource-intensive.
 Werner shared that
 > 70% of their database operations operated on a single record, and another 20%
 > would return multiple rows but would use only a single table.
 Thus, over 90% of
-> all queries did not use joins!”
+> all queries did not use joins!

 2012 AWS publish a paper on Dynamo https://www.dynamodbguide.com/the-dynamo-paper/